HarrisonWismer/RadialProfile/README.md

 - **Note:**
 	- Radial.csv can be read into a dataframe easily with pandas using pd.read_csv("Radial.csv").
 After doing this the plots can be easily recreated by calling .plot() on the dataframe.
-	- The master scene tables can be read in with pandas using pd.read_csv(path)